PronovixOutlearn/d8themer/pages/welcome.md

 Greetings!
 Welcome to Developing your first Drupal 8 theme!

+In this Drupal 8 tutorial series we are going to make a fully functional Drupal 8 theme from scratch without the help of any kind of starter themes or child themes.

 This path is based on the video series from [Watch and Learn](http://watch-learn.com/).
 To get the most out of this path you should have some knowledge in frontend development.
 Some Drupal 7 theming experience will also help you to better understand the lessons although it's not essential.

 Good luck!